contextual learning opportunities – springboard and travel funding

 Boston University School of Theology seeks to support students with education and enrichment experiences that they may not have otherwise been able to conceive and realize.
-A small pool of “Springboard” Funding for the 2017-18 Academic Year will be awarded to full-time students enrolled in School of Theology degree programs and in good academic standing who wish to engage themselves in special internships and projects.
-This is a competitive awards program based on the availability of funds and the merit of the applications as judged by the Contextual Education and Lifelong Learning Committee.
+A small pool of “Springboard” Funding for the 2018-19 Academic Year will be awarded to PhD, DMin, and full-time masters students in good academic standing who wish to engage themselves in special internships and projects, and doctoral level contextual research.
+This is a competitive awards program based on the availability of funds and the merit of the applications as judged by the faculty.

 Students may receive Springboard funding for only one approved individual project during their course of study at BUSTH.

-To apply, download and complete the 2017-18 APPLICATION FORM and
+To apply, download and complete the AY18-Springboard-Application and

 Submit completed forms and all required documentation to Senior Program Coordinator (firstname.lastname@example.org)